 Along Azalea Way in the Washington Park Arboretum, there’s a whole row of flowering trees that are far less photographed than the ones in the Quad.
 As a bonus, the branches on these trees are lower to the ground, which makes it a lot easier to capture the kids surrounded by blossoms.
-Bring your bikes and scooters — the kids will love the 2-mile loop trail that opened just last year.
+Bring your bikes and scooters — the littles will love the 2-mile loop trail.

-They don’t call Seattle the Emerald City for nothing.
+They don’t call Seattle the Emerald City for nothing — plants flourish here.
 I have the sweetest memories of walking home from school with my kids during that brief period in spring when the sidewalk is carpeted with blossoms.
 Take the long, leisurely way home and enjoy the scenery.
 We’ve learned to wait for the row of trees outside the community pool to bloom.
 Every year, it’s even more gorgeous than we remembered.

 If I had a dollar for every time someone asked me, “What kind of lens is that?”
 I wouldn’t be hustling for extra income, that’s for sure.
 (It’s always a guy who wants to know.)